Transitions of bifurcation diagrams of a forced heteroclinic cycle: Discussion and concluding remarks

 \section{Discussion and concluding remarks}

 In this paper we contribute to a theoretical understanding of the dynamics generated by periodic perturbations of a heteroclinic cycle in the attracting, clean and robust heteroclinic network constructed by Aguiar \emph{et al} \cite{ACL06}.
-We extend the work started in \cite{LR18,LR21, RL2014} for a cycle in the same network to a more general setting.
+We extend the work started in \cite{LR18,LR21, RL2014} to a more general setting.
 We are particularly interested in the interplay between two parameters $\gamma$ and $\delta$ describing, respectively, the amplitude of the perturbation and the saddle-value of the network that quantifies its attractiveness.

 Using the analytical expression of the reduced first return map for trajectories near the cycle deduced in \cite{LR18} we have identified a sharp difference in the bifurcation diagrams and dynamical regimes arising when $\delta<\Phi$ and $\delta \geq \Phi$.
 This is one of the main novelties of the article.